"What else can I do with my teaching qualification?"

 There are many skills you have developed in the classroom, which employers everywhere value massively.

-I detail these in a post here.
-If you're thinking of leaving teaching check this out - because you are much more employable than you think.
+I detail these in a post - if you're thinking of leaving teaching check this out - because you are much more employable than you think.

 But I want to introduce another alternative career for teachers here - because I found an answer that frees me to live a more family focused life ..